-The tropical forests of Indonesia are a habitat for flora and fauna whose abundance is unmatched by any country in the world with the same area^[1], no less than 35 000 species of animals, 28 000 species of plants and 10 000 species of microbes and is still growing because every scientific expedition that is carried out always produces new species, with the existence of various major biographic areas and an extra ordinary diversity of habitat types.
-It is recognized as a very unique natural resource with a very close and in separable relationship with each other ^{[2][3][4]}.
+The tropical forests of Indonesia are a habitat for flora and fauna whose abundance is unmatched by any country in the world with the same area (Rambe et al, 2021), no less than 35 000 species of animals, 28 000 species of plants and 10 000 species of microbes and is still growing becauseevery scientific expedition that is carried out always produces new species, with the existence of various major biographic areas and an extraordinary diversity of habitat types.
+It is recognized as a very unique natural resource with a very close and inseparable relationship with each other (Attenborough, 1995, Lee et al, 2016).

-In an area of 1 hectare of forest in Kalimantan, more than 150 species of trees may be found, not including plant communities that have certain characteristics, including palms, shrubs, climbers, stranglers, parasites and ephipytes including orchids and ferns^[5].
-Epiphytes are organisms that develop on host plant surfaces and frequently affix with powerful roots.
-They get nutrients from the garbage surrounding them and moisture from the air.
+In an area of 1 hectare of forest in Kalimantan, more than 150 species of trees may be found, not including plant communities that have certain characteristics, including palms, shrubs, climbers, stranglers, parasites and epiphytes including ferns (Lee, et al 2016).
 Several colonies and epiphytic ferns in an ecosystem can only be found in certain tree species or in certain parts of the tree, otherwise they can also be found in every tree species and in every part of the tree.
 It is because of its dependence on the condition of the forest stand in a habitat.
-The function of the host plant is only to get a place exposed to sunlight, so that all of its life needs for nutrients and water can only be obtained high above the tree.
-The fulfillment of nutrient needs is mainly obtained from rain water containing dissolved materials, partly from the accumulation of air particles and partly from the weathering of bark or other plant parts of phorophyte^{[6][7][8]}.
+The function of the host plant is only to get a placeexposed to sunlight, so that all of its life needs for nutrients and water can only be obtained high above the tree.
+The fulfillment of nutrient needs is mainly obtained from rain water containing dissolved materials, partly from the accumulation of air particles and partly from the weathering of bark or other plant parts of the host tree (Zytynska et al, 2011; Timsina, etal, 2016; Ingram and Nadkarni, 1993; Malcolm, 1999).

-The distribution and abundance of epiphytic species vertically on trees are grouped into 3 (three), namely: a) Epiphytic that grows and develops at the base of the trunk; b) Epiphytic that grows and develops on the trunk; c) epiphytic that develops on the crown of the tree which includes branches and twigs.
-In each type of forest, epiphytic habitat can be grouped into 4 (four), namely: a) At the base of the tree, with shade-tolerant epiphytes; b) Branch-free trunks, characterized by the very poor presence of epiphytes; c) In the crown, is the most common habitat for epiphytes; and d) outside the crown (the outer most twigs of the crown), this habitat is dominated by epiphytes^{[9, 10][11,12,13]}.
+Furthermore, according to H{47}^{47} okawa and Odani (1957), Whitmore (1975) in Sujalu (2015, 2008), the distribution and abundance of epiphytic species vertically on trees are grouped into 3, namely: a) Epiphytic that grows and develops at the base of the trunk; b) Epiphytic that grows and develops on the trunk; c) The epiphytic that develops on the crown of the tree which includes branches and twigs.
+As according to Sujalu (2015) in each type of forest, epiphytic habitat can be grouped into 4 (four), namely: a) At the base of the tree, with shade-tolerant epiphytes; b) Branch-free trunks, characterized by the very poor presence of epiphytes; c) In the crown, is the most common habitat for epiphytes; and d) outside the crown (the outer most twigs of the crown), this habitat is dominated by epiphytes.

-Each of the trees that epiphytes grow on is referred to as a phorophyte, these trees have different canopy architecture, chemical and physical bark characteristics.
-Their phorophyte will influence the presence and diversity of epiphytes.
-In their natural habitat, a wide variety of epiphytic plants are found attached not to all types of phorophyte, but only to a few types of host trees.
+Each of the trees that epiphytes grow on is referred to as a host tree (phorophyte), these trees have different canopy architecture, chemical and physical bark characteristics.
+Their host trees will influence the presence and diversity of epiphytes.
+In their natural habitat, a wide variety of epiphytic plants are found attached not to all types of host trees, but only to a few types of host trees.
 Epiphytes are essential in a tropical forest ecosystem.
 Epiphyte abundance and diversity are positively correlated with host species diversity.
-Therefore, it is very important to study the type and number of phorophyte, which also indicate the level of stability and characteristics of tropical forests [6][7] [9, 10][14]
+Therefore, it is very important to study the type and number of host trees, which also indicate the level of stability and characteristics of tropical forests.

-2. Materials and Methods
+2. 40Materials and Methods